aleksandar-babic/vue-ts-composition-boilerplate/README.md

 ## Data layer
 HTTP communication is done using Axios as HTTP client of choice, with abstractions in form of singleton API services.

+Services are using generics to map response to the appropriate model.

+DTOs are utilized to ensure that proper payload will be sent to the API services.
 > Take a look at `src/services/api`, `BaseApiService` is a generic base class which all other services are inheriting.

+> Models are defined in `src/models`, DTOs in `src/dto`.
 # Linting
 Eslint + Prettier